zama-ai/concrete-ml/docs/advanced-topics/client_server.md

 # Production Deployment

-Concrete-ML provides functionality to deploy FHE machine learning models in a client/server setting.
+Concrete ML provides functionality to deploy FHE machine learning models in a client/server setting.
 The deployment workflow and model serving pattern is as follows:

 ## Deployment